Houston Suburbs Guide

 Which Houston suburb is most affordable for first-time buyers?

-Spring, Tomball, Pearland, Richmond, and Hockley typically offer broader entry-level pricing than Katy, Cypress, Fulshear, and The Woodlands at equivalent square footage and condition.
+Spring, Tomball, Hockley, and Spring Branch typically offer broader entry-level pricing than Katy, Cypress, Fulshear, Memorial, and Tanglewood at equivalent square footage and condition.

 Where in Houston is best for new construction?

-Master-planned communities in Katy, Fulshear, Cypress (Bridgeland), Tomball-adjacent, Richmond, Pearland, and Hockley have active builder inventory.
+Master-planned communities in Katy, Fulshear, Cypress (Bridgeland), Tomball-adjacent, and Hockley have active builder inventory.
+Spring Branch, Memorial, and Tanglewood lean more toward infill, custom, and teardown/rebuild decisions.
 In most Houston builder deals the builder pays the buyer agent; we walk through the buyer-representation agreement and the math before you sign.

 Keep reading